Home > Design > Barrel

 • 1:8 twist – A versatile middle ground for 55–77 gr bullets.

-• 1:9 twist – Ideal for lighter bullets (45–62 gr), may struggle to stabilize 75+ gr rounds.
+• 1:9 twist – Ideal for lighter bullets (45–62 gr), may struggle to stabilize 75+ gr bullets.

 Choose a twist rate that matches your intended bullet weight range for optimal accuracy.

 Selecting the right barrel is a balance of performance, purpose, and personal preference.
 By considering factors like length, profile, twist rate, gas system compatibility, and materials, you can tailor your AR to meet your specific needs.
-Remember, the barrel sets the stage for your rifle’s capabilities—choose wisely.
+Remember, the barrel sets the stage for your rifle’s capabilities — choose wisely.

 Get Social - Share This Page!